mattrussi/gitlab-com-runbooks/docs/monitoring/prometheus-pod-crashlooping.md

 ### Remove corrupted WAL files

-On occasion the WAL files will become corrupted as they did in [incident 6148](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6148) and [incident 5998](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/5998)
+On occasion the WAL files will become corrupted as they did in [incident 6148](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6148) and [incident 5998](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/5998).

+There are a few things to check to determine if the WAL files are corrupted.

+- Run du -h and confirm that wal is large and chunks_head is also huge
+- Tail the logs on the pod to confirm it was recovering WALs when it was killed
+- Search the logs for "iterate on on-disk chunks" and look for errors ([example](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/6148#note_806559414))

 The resolution to this was to delete the WAL files as below: